 Originally published October 2012.
-Last updated in July 2019 with lots of new gear selections and a new section on sun protection.
+Last updated in June 2020 with the addition of the LighterPack spreadsheet.
 Many of the product links are affiliate links, which means that if you purchase something after clicking one of my gear links, I will get a small cut of the payment and it won’t cost you anything more.

 Backpacking into the mountains is a great joy of mine.
 It feels adventurous and liberating to venture into the wilderness with everything you need to survive (and even stay comfortable) on your back.
 By backpacking you have the means to “live” – albeit briefly – in paradisiacal locations that boggle the mind and soothe the soul.
 But, first you need to have the gear to do it.

 As Terence McKenna observed, humans are probably better categorized as crustaceans, since we basically live our lives moving from one shell to another, whether it’s a house, car, office, or a tent.
 Which is to say, we can’t just wander off naked into the woods and expect to be one with nature!
 Fortunately for the modern adventurous crustacean we have an almost endless array of high tech, lightweight clothes, sleeping bags, shelters, and tools to keep us alive and happy while walking in the wilderness.